kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/10-user-authentication-login-route.md

 # User Authentication / Login Route
-* We'll copy the registration rout as the login will be similar
+* We'll copy the registration route as the login will be similar
 * We remove `name` as we only need to check `email` and `password`
-* We check if there is not a user
+* We check if there is not a `user`
 * We can remove the gravatar as we don't need it for logging in
 * We can remove creating a user, salting and hashing a password
 * We want to keep signing a token and returning it